huangyuzhang/Fizzy-Jam/src/collections/post/doc.md

 ## 🤔 Philosophy

 1. Everything lives in a git repo.
-This means you can host the site on GitHub, rather than paying monthly fees for web servers and database.
+This means you can host the site on GitHub, rather than paying monthly fees for web servers and databases.
-2. An user-friendly yet pre-configured CMS.
+2. A user-friendly yet pre-configured CMS.
 This allows you to focus on creating wonderful content, not the architecture or code.
 3. Decoupled everywhere.
 Customize the site is fun by adding micro-services.

 ## 🍹 Features & Usage